wandb/course-starter-python/chapters/chapter1.md

 Let's start with a simple coding exercise.

-- First lets see what the shape of X is
+- Modify the code below to address the comments

 <codeblock id="01_03">